nLab

 (This is somewhat at odds with an assertion made by Michiel Hazewinkel in Witt Vectors, Part I, section 12.11 (page 58): “Whether the cofree coalgebra over an Abelian group always exists is unknown.”
 But it seems to me (Todd Trimble) that there is nothing wrong with Barr’s argument.)

-Cofree coalgebra on a vector space
+Cofree coalgebra over a vector space

 In what follows, we give an explicit construction of the cofree coalgebra cogenerated by a vector space.